-It is also a good idea to get the services of reliable Cloud providers who can help to transfer your data to the Cloud more efficiently.
+It is also a good idea to get the services of reliable cloud providers who can help to transfer your data more efficiently.

-Good business decisions are those that pre-emptively tackle threats, so your business doesn’t have to suffer.
-And backing your data on the internet is the perfect example of such an important decision.
+Good business decisions are those that pre-emptively tackle threats so your business doesn’t have to suffer.
+Backing up your critical business data to the cloud is a perfect example of such an important decision.

-Backing up your data online not only safeguards your business against any cyber security threats, it also does what no other physical data storage unit can claim to do: protect your data in the face of natural disasters.
+Backing up your data online not only safeguards your business against cybersecurity threats, it also does what no other physical data storage unit can claim to do: protect your data in the face of natural disasters.

-If you’re deciding on the right time to take the leap, and start saving your database on the Cloud, the time is now – before your business is hit by a natural calamity, and you lose years’ worth of hard work and data to Mother Nature’s destructive forces.
+If you’re deciding on the right time to take the leap and start saving your database on the cloud, the time is now—before your business is hit by a natural calamity, and you lose years’ worth of hard work and data to destructive forces completely beyond your control.